External Beam Radiation Therapy

 Planning Your External Beam Radiation Therapy Treatment

 A team of experienced medical professionals will work with you to devise the best possible plan for your external beam radiation therapy treatments.
-This team includes:
+This radiation oncology care team includes:

 • A radiation oncologist, who will decide if external beam radiation therapy is the best treatment for you.
 If so, your radiation oncologist will decide which EBRT treatment you will receive and will oversee its application.